How to Find Rest for Your Soul

 10. Receive Grace

-Grace says: You are loved as you are.
+Part of what exhausts the soul is the pressure to be perfect.
+You cannot be perfect.
+Stop trying.
+Grace says: you are loved as you are.
 You do not have to earn it.
 Rest in that.

 What Soul Rest Looks Like

-When your soul finds rest, things change:
+When your soul finds rest, things change.

 Freedom from striving.
 You can work hard without working to prove your worth.
 Effort without desperation.